Get the Free Toolkit

 Now look at what happens after the 90-day checkpoint:

-• The average cost to replace a single nonexecutive employee is $5,475 (SHRM, 2025 Benchmarking Report).
+• Average replacement cost: A single nonexecutive employee costs $5,475 to replace (SHRM, 2025 Benchmarking Report).
 For mid-career roles, total replacement costs can reach 150% of annual salary (Gallup).

-• McKinsey found that 41% of employees who quit cite lack of career development as the primary reason.
-Not salary.
-Not scheduling.
-Not a single factor that 90-day metrics are designed to capture.
+• Why workers leave: McKinsey's Great Attrition research found that 41% of employees who quit cited lack of career development as the primary reason : not salary, not scheduling, and not a single factor that 90-day metrics are designed to capture.

 The federal standard moved forward.
 The field stayed behind.